lkomenski/FinalProjectAPI/Documentation/SetupInstructions.md

    SELECT * FROM Categories;
    SELECT * FROM Products;
    SELECT * FROM Customers;

+   -- Verify passwords are hashed (BCrypt hashes start with $2a$ or $2b$) SELECT CustomerID, EmailAddress, Password FROM Customers;

    -- Verify AP tables
    USE AP;
    SELECT * FROM Vendors;
    SELECT * FROM Invoices;

+   -- Verify vendor passwords are hashed
+   SELECT VendorID, EmailAddress, VendorPassword FROM Vendors;
    ```

 2. **Test Stored Procedures:**